Skip to main content

 Conor Daly graduated from Trinity College with a BA (Joint Honours) in Russian and Ancient Greek and a Postgraduate Diploma in Theoretical Linguistics.
 He has an MA and PhD in Slavic Languages and Literatures from the University of California, Berkeley.

-He has been a member of the Department of Russian and Slavonic Studies at Trinity College Dublin since 2019 - initially as a Visiting Research fellow.
-He lectures and tutors on modules in Central and East European Area Studies, translation studies, literature and film.
+Conor has been a member of the Department of Russian and Slavonic Studies at Trinity College Dublin since 2019.
+He has lectured and tutored on modules in Central and East European Area Studies, translation studies, literature and film.

 Doctoral dissertation (1991): Linguistic Change and Cultural Paradigms: The Development of Russian Scholarly Prose (18th-20th Centuries).
 Thesis supervisor: Boris M. Gasparov.